R. Budd Dwyer: Footage and television media

-Many stations, including WCAU and Pennsylvania's Group W stations KYW and KDKA, froze the action just before the gunshot.
-However, the latter two allowed the audio of the shooting to continue under the frozen image.
-Group W's news cameraman William L. "Bill" Martin and reporter David Sollenberger had a camera set up at the conference.
-They chose to air the audio with a freeze-frame of the gun in Dwyer's mouth.
-Only a handful aired the unedited press conference.
-WPVI in Philadelphia re-broadcast the suicide footage in full on their 5 p.m. and 6 p.m.
+Many stations, including WCAU and Pennsylvania's Group W stations KYW and KDKA-TV, stopped the action just before the gunshot.
+However, the last two allowed the audio of the shooting to continue with the stopped image.
+Group W's news cameraman William L. Martin and reporter David Sollenberger had a camera set up at the conference.
+They chose to broadcast the audio with a freeze-frame of the gun in Dwyer's mouth.
+Only a handful broadcast the unedited press conference.
+WPVI in Philadelphia rebroadcast the suicide footage in full on their 5:00 p.m. and 6:00 p.m.
 Action News broadcast without warning the viewers.
-That station's broadcast is a source for copies circulating on the Internet.
+That station's broadcast is a source for copies available on the Internet.
 WPXI in Pittsburgh is reported by the Associated Press to have broadcast the footage uncensored on an early newscast.
-In explaining the decision to air, WPXI operations manager By Williams said, "It's an important event [about] an important man."
-Williams avoided airing the footage in the evening newscasts, explaining, "Everyone knows by then that he did it.
+In explaining the decision to broadcast, WPXI operations manager By Williams said, "It's an important event [about] an important man."
+Williams avoided broadcasting the footage in the evening newscasts, explaining, "Everyone knows by then that [Dwyer] did it.
 There are children out of school."
 However, in central Pennsylvania, many children were home from school during the day of Dwyer's suicide due to a snowstorm.

+The moment of Dwyer's suicide did not appear on any national newscast.
+NBC Nightly News and CNN's coverage only showed Dwyer holding the gun and stopped before he placed it in his mouth, and CBS Evening News and ABC World News Tonight did not include any footage from the press conference in their reports.

-Many older students reacted to the event by creating black comedy jokes.
-A study of the incidence of the jokes showed that they were told only in areas where stations showed uncensored footage of the press conference.
-At least one reporter present at Dwyer's suicide suffered from being a witness.
-Tony Romeo, a radio reporter, was standing a few feet from Dwyer.
-After the suicide, Romeo developed depression and took a break from journalism.
+At least one reporter present at Dwyer's suicide suffered from being a witness: radio reporter Tony Romeo, who was standing a few feet from Dwyer, developed depression after the suicide and took a break from journalism.